aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to TSV via Java or Online App" h2="On Premise Java API to export POTM to TSV without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to TSV.
+It can be done in two simple steps.

+The first step is to export the POTM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, convert, render and print presentations without using Microsoft PowerPoint.
+It supports a wide range of presentation formats, including POTM.
+With Aspose.Slides for Java, developers can easily export POTM files to HTML.

+The second step is to convert the HTML file to TSV using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, convert, render and print spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including HTML.
+With Aspose.Cells for Java, developers can easily convert HTML files to TSV.

-You can convert POTM file to TSV via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to TSV.
+In conclusion, Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert POTM files to TSV in two simple steps.
+First, developers can export the POTM file to HTML using Aspose.Slides for Java.
+Secondly, developers can convert the HTML file to TSV using Aspose.Cells for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}